Fang Zheng Peng: Awards and distinctions

 Peng was elevated to the Fellow of IEEE in 2005 under the "Research Engineer/Scientist" category, with the citation mentioning "for contributions to multilevel power converter topology, control, and applications".
 In 2013, he was awarded the IAS Gerald Kliman Award by the IEEE Industry Applications Society for advancement of power conversion technologies through innovations and their application to industry.
 He is also the recipient of the IAS Outstanding Achievement Award in the year 2020 for contribution in the application of electricity to industry in accordance with the scope of the IEEE Industry Applications Society.

 In 2022, Peng was awarded the IEEE William E. Newell Power Electronics Award with the citation mentioning "for the development of cascaded multilevel inverters and high-power converter topologies, and for their advancement in grid-scale applications."
 In the same year, he was officially inducted as a Fellow of the National Academy of Inventors for demonstrating innovation in creating or facilitating inventions that have made a tangible impact on quality of life, economic development, and the welfare of the society.

 In 2025 he was elected to the National Academy of Engineering "for contributions to the development of high-power electronics technologies for advanced power grid control and energy conversion."

+In 2026 he received the IEEE Medal in Power Engineering.